How to use Zendesk AI to summarize long threads before escalation

 The main benefit is enabling agents to quickly grasp the context of complex tickets without needing to manually read through an entire conversation history.
 This saves valuable time, speeds up issue resolution, and facilitates smoother internal handoffs.

-Zendesk's native Copilot provides manual, one-off summaries that require an agent to click a button each time.
-In contrast, eesel AI offers a fully automated workflow that generates summaries consistently whenever a ticket meets predefined escalation criteria, without human intervention.
+Zendesk's native Copilot provides agent-initiated, precise summaries that allow for human oversight on every ticket.
+In contrast, eesel AI offers a fully automated workflow that can generate summaries consistently based on predefined escalation criteria, providing a powerful complement to native features.

 Yes, with eesel AI's prompt editor, you have the flexibility to instruct the AI to structure summaries in a specific format.
 This allows you to define and include elements such as the "Problem," "Steps Taken," and "Next Action" to align with your team's operational needs.